Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 Red-tailed Hawk 1990 Note the hook at the back of the tongue.
 It is used to prevent captured prey from escaping.

 I was fortunate to partake in a hawk capture, banding them, record the weight and length, then release.
 The Sharp-shinned Hawk, if my memory serves, has a wonderful perfumed odour.
-Not something I expected when invited to smell it.
+Not something I expected when invited to have a sniff- a bird?

 August 4 Nature’s nasty side.
 Many images of peaceful, bucolic images include butterflies, but I witnessed another side of their behaviour yesterday.
 A black swallowtail butterfly was feeding on the nectar in a purple clover patch, flitting from flower to flower.
 A monarch butterfly came from above like a jet fighter and scored a direct hit on the swallowtail.
 The attacker drove the enemy up and away from the clover.
 It then chased it a very long way over the adjacent bean field.
 Satisfied that the offender was scared off, the monarch returned to claim the prize- solo feeding rights to the clover.